telerik/blazor-docs/components/grid/editing/incell.md

 ## Notes

 * When the InCell Edit Mode is enabled and you want to enable item selection a `<GridCheckboxColumn />` must be added to the `<Columns>` collection.
 More information on that can be read in the [Selection]({%slug components/grid/selection/overview%}#notes) article.

- * How to select the row that is being edited in InCell edit mode without using `<GridCheckboxColumn />` you can read in the [Row Selection in Edit with InCell EditMode]({%slug grid-kb-row-select-incell-edit%}) Knowledge Base article.
+    * To see how to select the row that is being edited in InCell edit mode without using a `<GridCheckboxColumn />` check out the [Row Selection in Edit with InCell EditMode]({%slug grid-kb-row-select-incell-edit%}) Knowledge Base article.

 * It is up to the data access logic to save the data once it is changed in the data collection.
 The example above showcases when that happens and adds some code to provide a visual indication of the change.
 In a real application, the code for handling data updates may be entirely different.

 ## See Also